Doing this for 15 minutes every day could help prevent early death

 It’s called the passeggiata, which means a short walk, typically taken after meals, purely for pleasure.

-Italians don’t change into workout clothes or don their Fitbits for this tradition; they do it purely for enjoyment.
-But if you are looking to lose or maintain weight and ward off health issues, but don’t want to hit the gym or complete high-intensity workouts, these short, 15-minute walks are mighty effective.
+Italians don’t change into workout clothes or don their Fitbits for this tradition.
+They do it purely for enjoyment.
+If you are looking to lose or maintain weight and ward off health issues, but don’t want to hit the gym or complete high-intensity workouts, these short, 15-minute walks are mighty effective.

 The research benefits of walking are not new; a 2015 study found that older adults at risk for diabetes improved their ability to regulate blood sugar for 24 hours after taking three 15-minute walks after meals, similar in effectiveness to one long 45-minute walk per day.

-Now, a new study in the American Journal of Preventive Medicine suggests walking even less than the recommended amounts can reduce your risk of early death.
+And a study in the American Journal of Preventive Medicine suggests walking even less than the recommended amounts can reduce your risk of early death.

 After adjusting for risk factors like smoking, obesity and chronic health issues, the researchers found that people whose only form of physical activity was walking less than two hours per week had a lower risk of early death from any cause than those who didn’t do any exercise.